iotc-secretariat/iotc-data-reference-codelists/ros/ros-3.1.2-code-lists-review.md

 * see differences between Ros and IOTC_Master databases
 * see differences between IOTC_Statistics and IOTC_Master databases and need to be push back in it (and in Ros database also)

-# Differences between ORS and IOTC_Master databases
+# Differences between ROS and IOTC_Master databases

 Here is all ROS Code-lists table and their pending in the IOTC_Master database.